-- The judging for the competition will be to determine the most visually appealing interpretations of this year’s competition theme.
-Then and Now
+- The judging for the competition will be to determine the most visually appealing interpretations of the competition theme.

-- The overall winners of the 2020/21 Waterways Storymaking Festival Photography Video Diary or Short Film Competition will see their image shown as part of the touring exhibition following the awards event in February 2021.
+- The overall winners of the 2021/22 Waterways Storymaking Festival Photography Video Diary or Short Film Competition will see their image shown in various places as part of the promotion of the Festival.

-- The winners may be required to take part in publicity and their name may be published on The Waterways Community website, as well as wider media reporting on the competition.
+- The winners may be asked to take part in publicity and their name may be published on The Waterways Community website, as well as wider media reporting on the competition.

 - UK law applies and the exclusive jurisdiction of the UK Courts shall prevail.